SebastienGarciaAissa/CAtImaPy/docs/installation.rst

 #.
 The final layer for camera control is CAtImaPy specific drivers located in *Cameras* folder.
-    Using the previous layer of python drivers, these drivers provide a unified interface for the rest of the code (details in section :ref:`Cameras-code`, if you are interested).
+    Using the previous layer of python drivers, these drivers provide a unified interface for the rest of the code (details in section :ref:`Cameras-code`).
     CAtImaPy implement generic drivers classes for camera operated via a given manufacturer's driver.
     Theses CAtImaPy's drivers are python classes ``<Driver name>Class`` defined in *<Driver name>.py* files in *Cameras* directory.

     These generic driver classes are intended to be used as a parent class for model specific classes ``<Model name>Class`` defined in the same file.
     When implementing a new camera model for your application, I recommend creating such a model class.
     The model class will allow to implement a customizable initialization procedure for the given camera model.
     Even if you do not need this at start, it may come useful at some point latter.